-In accordance with Section 70.2 of the Planning Act, a Development Permit System (DPS) By-law Area is established for the lands fronting onto the east side of Main Street North between Church Street East and Vodden Street; certain lands fronting onto Alexander Street, Ellen Street, Bird Avenue, William Street and Victoria Terrace; lands generally bounded by Market Street, Main Street North, Vodden Street, Isabella Street and Thomas Street as shown on Schedule 1 (see Part 3.0) in this By-law.
+In accordance with Section 70.2 of the Planning Act. a Development Permit System (DPS) By-law Area is established for the lands fronting onto the east side of Main Street North between Church Street East and Vodden Street; certain lands fronting onto Alexander Street, Ellen Street, Bird Avenue, William Street and Victoria Terrace; lands generally bounded by Market Street, Main Street North, Vodden Street, Isabella Street and Thomas Street to one lot north of Market Street as shown on Schedule 1 (see Part 3.0) in this By-law.
 The regulations and requirement set out in this section as well as the General Provisions for all DPS areas shall establish the permitted uses, requirements and restrictions, development criteria, general process requirements and conditions for uses or development within the Main Street North DPS Area.
-If there is a conflict with the regulations in the Development Permit System By-law, Chapter 1: General Provisions, the regulations within the Main Street North Development Permit System (Chapter 2) shall prevail.
+If there is a conflict with the regulations in the General Provisions Section of the DPS By-law, the regulations in this Section shall prevail.